 RACIAL, SOCIAL & ECONOMIC JUSTICE

-Community Voices Heard believes that a truly intersectional analysis of these systems of oppression; exposing the different types of discrimination and disadvantage that occur as a consequence of the combination of identities is how we will achieve a just New York State.
+Community Voices Heard believes that a truly inter-sectional analysis of systems of oppression and exposing the different types of discrimination and disadvantage that occur as a consequence of the combination of identities is how we will achieve a just New York State.

 Housing Is A Human Right!
 CVH believes that safe, affordable and stable housing is a human right.
 We work to ensure that housing policies prioritize and deliver true affordability for low-income and working families across New York State.